📊AP Statistics Review

 (b) The set of data that has a larger mean commute time is the histogram leveled travel time after 8am.
 This is because the histogram distribution is skewed right meaning the mean is being pulled to the right.
 In this case, the mean is larger than the median where as the histogram who’s travel time is before 8am would have a similar mean and median since it is approximately normal.

 You’ve done a good job of getting to the point in both parts (a) and (b) and saying exactly what you need to say without much more.
-Your answer in part (a) includes appropriate comparisons and the context of the problem, and your answer in part (b) mentions the impact of shape on the mean/median in BOTH histograms, which is important for communicating your answer.
-These should both earn full credit as responses!
+Your answer in part (a) includes appropriate comparisons and the context of the problem, though it looks like there is a typo because you say “after 8am” twice when comparing the two distributions.
+Your answer in part (b) mentions the impact of shape on the mean/median in both histograms, which is important for communicating your answer.
+These responses would likely earn full credit if that labeling mistake in part (a) is only a wording slip and not a misunderstanding.

 a) After 8am, James’ commute times are unimodal and skewed to the right.
 His commute time ranges from 12 minutes to 22 minutes.
 On most days, the commute is about 14-15 minutes.
 Before 8am, Jame’ commute times are unimodal and relatively symmetrical.
 The times range from 12 minutes to 19 minutes.
 The peak commute time is between 15 and 16 minutes.